NexwayGroup/TranslationWidget/README.md

 });
 ```

-###Available languages<a name="Available"></a>
+### Available languages<a name="Available"></a>

 By default Translation Widget has list of 5 available languages: Polish, English, French, Spanish, German.
 You can append new language to the list or override with your own custom list.

-To include new languages simply pass them during initialization as a JavaScript object just after the list of options:
+To include new languages simply pass them during initialization as an object just after the options:
 ```javascript
 // WIDGET INITIALIZATION BY CLASS
 $('.lang-translation').translationWidget({